How to find a new CMS

 Unsure of what to look for in a new CMS?
 We have made you a nifty checklist:

 First things first.
 What type of organization you work for will impact the “how” in the complex equation of acquiring a new content management system.
 For instance, public versus private companies have different processes in regard to procurement—the former might have a more formal and rigid procedure while the latter may be somewhat freer in form.

 In any case, you have to relate to any current regulations and procedures, either public or private (or both).

 Involve your internal stakeholders

-As always, make sure you involve every relevant stakeholder internally in your organisation.
+As always, make sure you involve every relevant stakeholder internally in your organization.
 Bringing everybody onboard will ensure that they feel included and relied upon, as well as giving you a smoother road towards the end goal.
 Who knows—maybe some of your stakeholders might give you excellent tips and suggestions as well.

-In a project to find a new CMS you may include a decision maker from the upper rungs of your organisation, someone responsible for the IT, and the head of marketing/web editor—you know, the ones who are actually going to be working in your chosen CMS.
+In a project to find a new CMS you may include a decision maker from the upper rungs of your organization, someone responsible for the IT, and the head of marketing/web editor—you know, the ones who are actually going to be working in your chosen CMS.
 Keep in mind that many stakeholders increase the complexity of the project.